informix/compose-microservices-lab/README.md

 ## Steps

-1. Clone the github repository.  git clone http://github.com/informix/compose-microservices-lab
+### Start docker compose:
-2.  cd to project directory and
+    1.  cd to project directory
-3. Run __chmod -R 777  *__
+    2. Run __chmod -R 777  *__
-4. Run __docker-compose up__
+    3. Run __docker-compose up__

+### Up & Running
-5. After a few minutes you should see the informix server up and running.
+    1. After a few minutes you should see the informix server up and running.
 The WL running.  and data begins to get inserted.
-6. See grafana-informix/Grafana Setup.docx  for information on importing a graph for visualizing the informix data.
+    2. See grafana-informix/Grafana Setup.docx  for information on importing a graph for visualizing the informix data.
 A default dashboard and graph are created.
-7. Grafana website exposed on port :3000 (user=admin; password=admin)
+    3. Go to http://<ip address>:3000 (user=admin; password=admin)

+### Stop and remove Containers & volume
-8. To bring down the lab.
-From the project directory run __docker-compose down -v__
+    1. Run __docker-compose down -v__